-If you specify the { } setting, for example, instead of the default setting [], references will be enclosed with curly braces, rather than with square brackets.
+For example, if you choose the setting {} instead of the default setting [], references will be enclosed with curly braces rather than with square brackets.
 Accordingly, instead of [DNA1979] you will see {DNA1979}.

-Step 4: Creating the bibliography
+Step 4: Generating the bibliography

 In the final step you have TextMaker generate the bibliography at the end of the document.
 The bibliography will list all the sources from the bibliography database to which you inserted references in the text (as described in step 3).